umermansoor/microservices/README.md

-# Cinema 3 - Example of Microservices in Python
+# Cinema 3 - (Extremely Simplified) Example of Microservices in Python

 Overview